dlebansais/Wrist/Doc/errors.md

 *Invalid vertical alignment.*

-A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.
+A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or a dynamic property to enable the control/panel.

 In this case, the specified vertical alignment is invalid.

 ## WTE00198

-*Element 'x' not found.*
+*Dynamic property 'x' not found.*

-A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.
+A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or a dynamic property to enable the control/panel.

-In this case, the element name specified is not found among other elements in the page.
+In this case, the dynamic property name specified is not found among properties in the dynamics of this page.

 ## WTE00199

-*Element 'x' is neither a CheckBox, RadioButton or Index.*
+*Dynamic property 'x' is not boolean.*

-A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.
+A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or a dynamic property to enable the control/panel.

-In this case, the element name specified is found, but it cannot be used to enable the control or panel.
+In this case, the dynamic property name specified has been found but is not of boolean type.

 ## WTE00200